Optimal Storage Arbitrage under Net Metering using Linear Programming: Optimal Arbitrage with Linear Programming

-Since, Eq.\ref{signindependent} is independent of the sign of load and based on the intercepts, Eq.\ref{signindependent} is valid for $p_b(i) \geq p_s(i)$ and for $\eta_{ch}, \eta_{dis} \in (0,1]$ (conditions of convexity), therefore, we could formulate this problem as an LP.
+The epigraph based LP formulation is possible as irrespective of the sign of the load ($z$) the cost function can be represented as the maximum of the segments, shown in Eq.\ref{signindependent}.
 Using the epigraph equivalent formulation for piecewise linear convex cost function we formulate the optimal arbitrage problem using linear programming, denoted as $\text{P}_{\text{LP}}$

-The cost function for only lossy storage operation under NEM would have two-piecewise linear segments and it would be linear for equal buying and selling price of electricity with lossless battery.
+The cost function for only lossy storage operation under NEM has two-piecewise linear segments and it is linear for equal buying and selling price of electricity with lossless battery.
 Authors in \cite{chouhan2016optimization, bradbury2014economic} present this case in their LP formulation.
-This case could be obtained by simplifying the more general case depicted as $\text{P}_{\text{LP}}$ in Fig.~\ref{costlp}.
+This case can be obtained by simplifying the more general case depicted as $\text{P}_{\text{LP}}$ for cost function presented in Fig.~\ref{costlp}.